 The minimum cumulative GPA to enroll in a clinical course is 2.60.
 If your GPA is between 2.33 (probation level) and 2.60, you may seek a waiver of the GPA requirement by including within the short essay referenced in the application form an explanation of why you believe a GPA waiver is appropriate.
 Such applications will be reviewed by the clinical faculty and then, in appropriate circumstances, will be passed along to the Associate Dean for approval.

-Clinical positions are open to all students, both part-time and full-time, who have completed Evidence, Persuasion & Advocacy, and Professional Responsibility before the semester in which they wish to enroll in a clinical course.
-If you will not have completed all these courses prior to the semester in which you seek to enroll in a clinic, please contact Lori Borgen, Associate Director of the CSJ, at firstname.lastname@example.org to discuss your options, such as taking one of the courses as a co-requisite.
+Clinical positions are open to all students who have completed Evidence, Persuasion & Advocacy, and Professional Responsibility before the semester in which they wish to enroll in a clinical course.
+If you will not have completed all these courses prior to the semester in which you seek to enroll in a clinic, please contact Lori Borgen, Director of the CSJ, at [email protected] to discuss your options, such as taking one of the courses as a co-requisite.

-All the clinics require an average of approximately 15 hours of work per week, and some weeks may require considerably more time (and some less).
-During the semester, each student must complete 195 hours of case work.
+Most clinics require an average of approximately 15 hours of work per week, and some weeks may require considerably more time (and some less).
+During the semester, each student enrolled in a 5-credit clinic must complete 195 hours of case work.
+Students enrolled in a 3-credit Clinic must complete 100 hours of case work.
 Taking a course in the clinics is an extremely valuable opportunity to learn how to be a lawyer, to gain practical experience under careful supervision, and to make your résumé attractive to employers who know that clinic graduates are well-prepared to function as attorneys.
 You should be aware, however, that working in a clinic requires a significant time commitment, one that may well be greater than what is required for other courses awarding five academic credits.
 Please think through whether you are able to make this commitment before you apply for (and certainly, before you accept) a clinical position.
 It is generally not wise to do an AWR and a clinic in the same semester.
 If you have any concerns about your ability to devote enough time to the clinic, please speak with the professor who directs the clinic prior to accepting a position.

 Please note that students who are enrolled in a Seton Hall Law School clinic cannot simultaneously intern with a judge as it may create a conflict of interest, and may overburden the student with responsibilities that could interfere with working in the clinic and in the externship, both of which require significant student hours.
 If a student seeks to intern with a judge during the semester in which the student is doing a clinic, and the student has a reasonable belief that the position will not create a conflict (e.g., because the internship would be in a different court system than any in which the clinic practices), and that the student will be able to devote the time necessary to do an excellent job for both the clinic and the externship, the student should speak to the clinical professor about the situation, and if the professor and the Director of the Center for Social Justice agree, the Center for Social Justice can request a waiver from the Associate Dean for Academic Affairs.